remotion-dev/remotion/packages/docs/success-stories/2021-07-31-makestories.md

 _This is the first article in our new series: Success Stories.
 We interview companies and creators that we find inspiring and which have successfully implemented Remotion in their stack.
 Let us know what you think!_

-[Web Stories](https://stories.google/) is a format by Google to bring stories to the web.
+MakeStories is in the business of [Web Stories](https://stories.google/) - a format by Google to bring stories to the web.
 Appearing directly in Google Search, they are an opportunity for publishers to increase their audience massively.

 ![Cover image](/img/makestories.png)